smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Alternatives considered

-The flow shown in Proposed solution is complicated, so the conditions have been arranged.
+The flow in the Proposed solution section is complicated, so the author has also considered the simplified solution below.

 ### Change the app registration flow